JCobz0714/JCobz0714/README.md

 # Hi there 👋

-My name is Jacobo Osorio, Software Developer student and welcome to my GitHub profile!
+My name is Jacobo Osorio, Software Developer student.
+Be welcome to my GitHub profile!

 ## About me: